-After a four year project on the phylogeny of basal clupeocephalans funded by the VolkswagenStiftung an international symposium will delineate the present state of the art.
-Researchers targeting clupeocephalan phylogeny with various methods will illustrate different approaches, progresses and remaining problems.
+After a four year project on the phylogeny of basal clupeocephalans funded by the VolkswagenStiftung an international symposium was delineating the present state of the art.
+Researchers targeting clupeocephalan phylogeny with various methods illustrated different approaches, progresses and remaining problems.

 Gloria Arratia (Kansas University, USA)

 A 250 million years history and the diversification of Teleostei and its major clades

 Resolving the phylogenetic interrelationships among the clupeiforms using cross-species target gene enrichment

 Nalani Schnell (Museum national d'Histoire naturelle, Paris, France)